 It is during this rendezvous however where it becomes painfully clear why Colin and Marina were never suited.
 The fact that she was in love with another man is one thing, but the detail that she wasn’t honest with Colin is another.
-And that’s what he mentions, rightfully so, further showcasing not only his innocence, but his heart—if she had just been honest about her condition, he would have married her anyway.
+And that’s what he mentions, rightfully so, further showcasing his innocence and heart—if she had just been honest about her condition, he would have married her anyway.
 That is how in love he believed to be.

 We also would really love to score an invite to Lady Danbury’s soiree—how is she the actual coolest woman in every room she enters?
-And she’s even the coolest around Queen Charlotte, too sorry not sorry, but Lady Danbury is everything.
-It’s her world and we’re all just living in it.
-It was nice to see Daphne away from her family and perhaps on her way to making some friends because every single one of the women were gracious and inviting.
+And she’s even the coolest around Queen Charlotte, too sorry, not sorry, but Lady Danbury is everything.
+It’s her world, and we’re all just living in it.
+It was nice to see Daphne away from her family and perhaps on her way to making some friends because every single one of the women was gracious and inviting.
 A party with all females where no one is insulting each other, no one’s looking down at each other, and all they’re doing is talking about how nice it is to be away from their husbands?
-Yes please.
-There’s nothing we can’t stand more than female relationships full of jealousy and scorn, but to have moments like this is always so refreshing and thus proving of how lacking it also is on television.
-Ladies deserve time away and ladies deserve to have a blast doing so.
+Yes, please.
+There’s nothing we can’t stand more than female relationships full of jealousy and scorn, but to have moments like this is always so refreshing and thus proving how lacking it also is on television.
+Ladies deserve time away, and ladies deserve to have a blast doing so.

 In the books, Daphne runs away after learning what he’s been doing, but I appreciate the detail of her staying in the series and trying.
 Because marriage isn’t running away, it’s staying put, it’s trying to work things out, and sure sometimes, it’s being petty, but most importantly, it’s trying.
 At least we as the audience got a bit of entertainment there even if the servants didn’t.